 Am I eligible to file for an order for protection?

-You can file for an order for protection for yourself and/or your minor child against any of the following people who have committed domestic violence against you or the minor child:
+You can file for an order for protection for against any of the following family or household members who have committed domestic abuse against you or your minor child:

 - someone with whom you have/had a significant romantic or sexual relationship.1